pakrym/pipelines/pipelines.md

 }
 ```

 Once again, this might work in local testing but it's possible that the line is bigger than 1KiB (1024 bytes).
-So we need to resize the input buffer until we have found a new line:
+We need to resize the input buffer until we have found a new line:

 ```C#
 async Task AcceptAsync(Socket socket)